 The most important recurring theme in all attempts to explain terrorism, whether from a societal or an individual perspective, is legitimacy.
 Terrorism often includes a combination of idiosyncratic personal motives and more systematic political motives.
 Individuals can have several different motives; the political motives are shared by the terrorists engaged in a particular campaign.
 As terrorism involves the use of violence with a view to achieving political goals, the use of violence has to be justified.
 The main basis for this justification is that it is absolutely necessary to turn to violence to change the power relationships.
-The British researcher and IRA expert Richard English sums this up well: ‘Terrorism is a method used by people who collectively consider themselves as participants in a war.’45 From the terrorists’ perspective, terror campaigns are nearly always part of a war, but a big difference is that groups who make use of terror seldom emerge victorious from the conflicts.
+The British researcher and leading IRA expert Richard English sums this up well: ‘Terrorism is a method used by people who collectively consider themselves as participants in a war.’45 From the terrorists’ perspective, terror campaigns are nearly always part of a war, but a big difference is that groups who make use of terror seldom emerge victorious from the conflicts.
 The question of legitimacy is important in all phases – start, escalation and finish.
 The main problem most terrorist groups face is how they can build up and maintain a sufficient degree of legitimacy among their supporters to enable them to survive.
 When terrorist organisations become marginalised and disintegrate, it is usually because they are opposed and/or lose legitimacy.
 In the few cases where terrorist organisations have ended up wholly or partly on the winning side, it is because they are part of a broader movement alongside non-violent social and political organisations which have the same aims.

 -----------------------------------------------------------------------------------------------------